Bollywood actress Mandakini kicks off Indian Dance Week season 7 by Sandip Soparrkar - ExBulletin

 During the media interaction, Mandakini was asked if audiences will see her on the big screen anytime soon, to which she replied, “It’s very soon for me to make a statement on that, but hopefully for the rest.”

-Sandip Soparrkar concluded the event by reciting a beautiful poem by Gopalji, “Dukhman Nacho Sukhman Nacho Jeevan Hai Tata Thaiya Kona Jane Kab Ur Jaye Sanson Ki Chidiya Re” which translates to “Dance in joy, dance in pain, life is but a fleeting moment Who knows when the bird of breath will fly away.”
+Sandip Soparrkar concluded the event by reciting a beautiful poem by Gopalji, “Dukhman Nacho Sukhman Nacho Jeevan Hai Tata Thaiya Kona Jane Kab Ur Jaye Sanson Ki Chidiya Re” which translates to “Dancing in joy, dancing in sorrow, life is just a fleeting moment Who knows when the bird of breath will fly away.

 India Dance Week Season 7 promises to be a huge success, and audiences are eager to experience the magic of dance through this event.